meesern/meesern.github.com/_mm/source/2011/11/building-open-qwaq.html.markdown

 I started by creating a new clean VM with an 8G of dynamically expanding storage.
 I base the VM on ubuntu as it has a lot of nice new technologies.
 Juju is one of the latest (2011), it provides recipe based deployment and for those who know rails it is somewhat similar to capistrano.
 I downloaded the ubuntu 11.10 32bit  ISO from here:  <http://www.ubuntu.com/download/ubuntu/download> then ran my new blank VM.
 VirtualBox helpfully sees that there is no operating system installed and asks for the ISO image location to install the OS from (you have to click the folder-with-green-arrow icon).

     Username: coll-admin
-    Password: admin
+    Password: ******

-If you use the image you should change this (I did of course!).
 As the VM was intended to be a remote server my plan was to have the desktop GUI available during installation (it's handy to have a bunch of terminals and a web browser) and then strip it out once the system was close to finished in order to reduce the image size.

 Installing openqwaq on ubuntu 11.10
 -----------------------------------